roots/bud/sources/@roots/bud-api/README.md

 Include static assets in your compilation even if they aren't referenced in scripts or stylesheets.

-This is an older function and there are problems with it related to providing a single interface for handling files and directories.
-For the most part its fine but new projects should consider using [bud.copyFile](https://bud.js.org/docs/bud.copyFile) and/or [bud.copyDir](https://bud.js.org/docs/bud.copyDir) instead.

 ### bud.compilePaths

 **bud.compilePaths** is used to specify directories which should be treated as source directories.